Laura Fuentes

 How to Make Sweet Potato Stacks

-Below I show you how to prepare the brown butter with sage leaves and assemble these sweet potatoes.
-Trust me, it’s easy, and once you take a bite, you’ll thank yourself for trying something new.
+Here’s how to prepare the brown butter with sage leaves and assemble these sweet potato stacks:

-Rinse each potato with warm water to remove any dirt and debris.
-With a vegetable peeler, remove the skins.
-Place the sweet potato onto a cutting board and trim the ends off.
-Starting from one end, slice the potatoes into ¼-inch thick rounds.
+Before cooking the sweet potatoes, peel them and slice them into ¼-inch thick rounds.
 If you have a mandolin, this is a golden opportunity to put it to use.

-In a medium saucepan, you melt the butter, add sage and garlic, and cook for 5 minutes until the butter is foamy and starting to brown.
+In a saucepan, melt the butter, add the sage and garlic, and cook until the butter is foamy and starting to brown.
 Carefully remove the sage leaves and place them on a paper towel-lined plate.

-Now, you place 2 sweet potato rounds in the bottom of a baking dish and sprinkle them with salt, black pepper, and cheese.
+Place 2 sweet potato rounds in the bottom of a baking dish and sprinkle them with salt, pepper, and cheese.
 Add 2 more potato rounds and top each stack with ½ teaspoon of the browned butter.
 If you used a mandolin, the slices will be thinner, so you’ll probably wind up stacking 4 rounds at a time, topping with cheese, and then top with another 4 slices.

 sweet potato stacks topped with cheese prior to baking